Pan-Seared Halibut with Meyer Lemon & White Grapefruit Balsamic

 Instructions

-• Pat halibut fillets dry and season evenly with salt, pepper, and garlic powder.
+• Pat halibut completely dry and season evenly with salt, pepper, and garlic powder.

-• Heat 2 tablespoons Meyer Lemon Olive Oil in a large skillet over medium-high heat.
+• Heat 2 tablespoons Meyer Lemon Extra Virgin Olive Oil in a skillet over medium-high heat.

-• Reduce heat to medium and add remaining Meyer Lemon Olive Oil to the pan.
+• Reduce heat to medium and add remaining Meyer Lemon Extra Virgin Olive Oil to the pan.

-• Deglaze with White Grapefruit Balsamic Vinegar, scraping up browned bits and simmering for 1–2 minutes until lightly reduced and glossy.
+• Deglaze with White Grapefruit Balsamic Vinegar, scraping up all browned bits.
+Simmer 1–2 minutes until lightly reduced and glossy.

-• Return halibut to the pan and spoon the citrus glaze over the fillets.
+• Return fish to the pan and spoon the citrus glaze over the fillets.

-• Finish with fresh herbs or lemon zest and serve immediately.
+• Finish with fresh herbs or lemon zest before serving.

 Chef’s Tip